 In 1928, Mr S.H.B.
-Livingston, a director of a Leicester firm of shoe machinery merchants, presented a cup for an annual road race for Midland Clubs.
+Livingston, a Director of a Leicester firm of shoe machinery merchants, presented a cup for an annual road race for Midland Clubs.
 This cup is a fine piece of silverware, and is still the main trophy in the current competition.

-The original course was from the Leicestershire County Cricket Ground, at that time in Aylestone Road, and went through the Blaby and Whetstone areas.
+The original course was from the Leicestershire County Cricket Ground, at that time in Aylestone Rd, and went through the Blaby and Whetstone areas.
 Early winners included the big names in Midlands athletics – Tipton, Birchfield, Coventry and Derby.

 In 1940 the course was changed to a lap of just over 3 miles from Avenue Road Extension in Clarendon Park, with teams of 5 runners.
 The record for this course is held by Coventry Godiva.